 If it’s not – if your ribs are way out in front of your pelvis, or your butt is all flat and tucked under… then your diastasis won’t improve because the midline of your abdomen is on a kink.
 Alignment and diastasis recti are working together.
 And a kink in your abdominal midline (not to mention a flat butt or a too-tight pelvic floor) is a Friend to No Woman.

 Engaging our core the whole time makes it weaker – not stronger

-Muscles need to be able to work through their full range of motion, to fully relax and function at full length, as well as to contract naturally according to what they are being asked to do.
+Muscles need to be able to work through their full range of motion.
+They need to fully relax and function at full length, as well as to contract naturally according to what they are being asked to do.

-That’s why a hypertonic (too tight) pelvic floor leaks, and it’s why a permanently sucked-in tummy pooches and sags when you stop sucking in long enough to take a breath. 🙁
+That’s why a hypertonic pelvic floor (too tight) leaks, and it’s why a permanently sucked-in tummy pooches and sags when you stop sucking in long enough to take a breath. 🙁

 Your core muscle system is designed to switch on when needed.
-So when you lift, push, pull or perform any moment (whether in a workout or in life) that increases intra-abdominal pressure – that’s when your Transverse Abdominis muscle should kick in when your core muscles engage.
+So when you lift, push, pull or perform any moment (whether in a workout or in life) that increases intra-abdominal pressure.
+That’s when your Transverse Abdominis muscle should kick in when your core muscles engage.

 As discussed above, when this system isn’t working (as it isn’t for many Moms) we have to focus and re-train it very consciously as first.
 But the aim, the goal, is a core that turns itself on when needed and relaxes when not.